devplayer0/fyp/presentation/slides.md

 program.
 This value gives an absolute number of how well a student's solution performed.

-Tracing is the idea of keeping track what the CPU is actually doing at a very fine-grained level (from sampling the program counter to generating information for every instruction executed).
+Tracing is the idea of keeping track of what the CPU is actually doing at a very fine-grained level (from sampling the program counter to generating information for every instruction executed).
 A lot of results might be produced from such detailed information, such as determining which parts a program uses most of its